SquadFM/Squad-Field-Manual/README.md

 ### XMP Memory Profile
+- This is a setting that can be changed in your computers BIOS.
 - If XMP is disabled your RAM is running at less speed than it's capable of (usually 2133 MHz).
 Enabling this can gain you 10-20 FPS.
 - Go into your BIOS and change the XMP to Profile 1.
 Save the settings and restart your computer.